Paolss666/Table-PDF-GENERATOR/README.md

 # Table PDF Generator

-A FastAPI backend that generates a single PDF file containing front and back pages for each restaurant table.
+A FastAPI service that generates a single PDF file containing front and back pages for each restaurant table.
 The back page is dynamically injected with a table number and a QR code per table.

 ## How it works